William-King977/cloud_computing_and_aws/S3/README.md

   * Python (`sudo apt-get install python`)
   * Pip (`sudo apt-get install pip`)
   * AWSCLI (`sudo apt-get install awscli`)
-* Configure AWSCLI with AWS keys to authenticate the access from our machine to S3
+* Configure AWSCLI with AWS keys to authenticate the access from our machine to an S3 server
   * Enter `aws configure`
   * You will be prompt to enter your:
     * AWS Access Key ID